-Generally, both grapegrowers and buyers were satisfied with assessment procedures relating to grape juice composition, pest and disease (Table 2).
+Generally, both grapegrowers and buyers were satisfied with assessment procedures relating to grape juice composition, pests and diseases (Table 2).
 Responses were similarly positive for both categories of assessment.

 The results did indicate, however, that there was room for improvement in the consistency of communication.
-The survey found that the procedures used for the assessment of juice composition are mostly communicated in writing (70%); while for pest and disease, procedures are more likely to be communicated verbally (66%).
+The survey found that the procedures used for the assessment of juice composition are mostly communicated in writing (70%), while for pests and diseases, procedures are more likely to be communicated verbally (66%).
 This suggests that a more standardised approach to communication is required in the case of pest and disease levels in the vineyard and at the weighbridge, given the variation in methods used by grape purchasers for this important assessment criterion.